 - 1/4 cup (25 g) grated Parmesan cheese, plus extra for serving

 - Combine the water, FODY Chicken Base and the porcini in a medium-sized pot - or use 8 cups 2L of low FODMAP chicken stock.
 Bring to a boil over high heat, stir well, adjust heat down and simmer for 1 minute.
 Remove from heat, cover, and let sit for 10 minutes or until porcini have softened.
 Keep very warm/hot.

-- Now, here is the magical risotto creation part that separates this dish from mere steamed rice.
+Now, here is the magical risotto creation part that separates this dish from mere steamed rice.
 Stir in about 3/4 cup (180 ml) of the hot chicken stock (bits of mushroom included) and keep stirring until it almost completely absorbs.
 Add another 3/4 cup (180 ml) of the hot chicken stock, again stirring for about 1 minute or until it almost completely absorbs.
 Repeat until the rice is cooked al dente - it should be a tad firm - and the mixture is creamy.
 Cooking time after adding stock will be about 20 minutes.
 You might not use all of the chicken stock - but do try and get all those porcini bits in there!
 Stir in the reserved scallions and mushrooms, then stir in the 1/4 cup (25 g) Parmesan cheese and serve risotto immediately in warm bowls, passing extra Parmesan at the table.
 A pepper mill is nice to have on hand too.